Skip to content

 • Cohort progress.
 Group partners by signing month.
 Then track how each cohort moves.

 • Firm-level spread.
-Are 80% of live partners producing 80% of partner-sourced pipeline?
+Are 80% of activated partners producing 80% of partner-sourced pipeline?
 Or is the spread flatter?
 The shape tells you about partner-tier strategy.

 Most partnerships teams optimize partner recruitment and ignore partner activation.
-The live rate is the metric that predicts partner-sourced revenue.
+The activation rate is the metric that predicts partner-sourced revenue.
 And it almost always sits below where the team thinks it does.

 Nobody owns the 120-day clock